 21 Things - Basics

-Q5 Safe & Secure Username & Security
+Q5 Safe & Secure: Username & Security

 1. Basics

-1. CREATING A GOOD USERNAME
+CREATING A GOOD USERNAME

-Work with your partner or small group, and each select one of the following resources, take notes, and then share what you learned with your partners.
+1. Work with your partner or small group, and each select one of the following resources, take notes, and then share what you learned with your partners.

-2. MOBILE SAFETY AND SECURITY
+MOBILE SAFETY AND SECURITY INTRODUCTION

 Mobile cell phones are everywhere.
 They are just as important as safety and security with your digital computing device, in fact, it is one of the more powerful options used today by many.

-Open and Read the infographic on Cell Phone Safety (direct link here) and then discuss it with a partner or in class.
+1. Open and Read the infographic on Cell Phone Safety (direct link here).

 • What three points from this infographic stand out to you as most important?